musiqpad/mqp-server/README.md

 2. Download the [latest stable version](https://github.com/musiqpad/mqp-server/releases/latest)
 3. Unzip it in the location you want to install
 4. Open a terminal and `npm install --production` it
-5. Copy the `serverconfig.example.js` to create the file `serverconfig.js`
+5. Start the server by running `npm start`
-6. Start the server by running `npm start`
+6. If everything went well, there should be no error messages!

-7. If everything went well, there should be no error messages.
+To change the settings, edit the config.hjson file!

 If you want to start musiqpad using an application manager like forever, start the app.js file.
 To see server logs, run `npm run log` You can also download the latest pre-release [here](https://github.com/musiqpad/mqp-server/releases) (rc = release candidate, exp = experimental)